 - BU invests in preparing students for graduate school and careers.
 The Center for Career Development (CCD) has expanded and begins the advising process freshman year.
-The CCD, as well as all our schools/colleges, have extensive networks to assist students in finding internships in their field of study.
+The CCD and all our schools and colleges have extensive networks to assist students in finding internships in their field of study.

-- Each year more than 200 employers participate in BU’s career fairs on campus including: Fidelity Investments, Goldman Sachs, Dana Farber Cancer Institute, Coca Cola Co., Bloomberg L.P., and General Electric.
+- Each year, close to 600 employers participate in BU’s career fairs on campus including: Fidelity Investments, Goldman Sachs, Dana Farber Cancer Institute, Coca Cola Co., Bloomberg L.P., and General Electric.

 - Thousands of employers post internship and job opportunities on BU’s CareerLink in the course of a year.

 - BU’s alumni network is strong and active with over 300,000 alumni worldwide.
 The alumni Career Advisory Network is committed to connecting BU’s community of students, recent graduates, and other alumni to ensure optimal professional success.
 Our alumni are living in 189 of the 196 countries of the world.

 - Boston is one of the top three destinations in the U.S. for international students to study.

 - BU undergrads come from nearly 100 countries.
 This creates a diverse student body providing students with exposure to global cultures, perspectives and learning in classrooms, and in our residential community.